tanushree-angirwal/tanushree-angirwal/README.md

 # 💫 About Me:
 "I am a Final Year **B.B.A (Computer Applications)** student at **Abeda Inamdar Senior College** (Affiliated to **Savitribai Phule Pune University**) and an aspiring **Business Analyst**.
-Rather than viewing data as static reports, I approach it as a **storytelling and decision-support medium**.
-My methodology—**Data-Driven Decision Making**—focuses on transforming raw, unstructured inputs into **clear, actionable business strategies** that support informed decisions.
+I don’t treat data as static reports — I treat it as a **decision-making asset**.
+To me, data is storytelling with intent, where every metric answers a business question and every dashboard drives action.

-My expertise lies in the journey from **Data Collection to Strategic Insight**.
-Whether architecting a **32-tab data warehouse** on Google Sheets, automating **ETL workflows for HR systems**, or designing **retention and engagement dashboards** for fitness clients, my objective remains consistent: **solving real-world business problems through accuracy, automation, and structured analytics**.
-I am deeply focused on building dashboards, streamlining workflows, and leveraging analytics for **scalable and impact-driven outcomes**."
+My strength lies in bridging the gap between **raw data and strategic insight**.
+From architecting a **32-tab analytical data warehouse** in Google Sheets, to automating **ETL-style workflows for HR systems**, to designing **retention and churn dashboards** for fitness clients — my focus is consistent: **build reliable systems, eliminate guesswork, and enable smarter decisions through automation and structure**.
+I am deeply interested in analytics that create real impact, especially where efficiency, retention, and scalability matter."

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/tanushree_angirwal)